-The archive preserves files for the long-term and creates a file memory of the company.
+The archive preserves files for the long term and creates a file memory of the company.
 This, in turn, makes referencing and re-use of files extremely easy.
-Files of returning customers are found easily.
+Projects of returning customers are found easily.
 Any form of re-purposing and monetization becomes easier.
 An archive synonym, therefore, is data preservation.

 This begs the question, what is the best way to archive video files?

-In this article, we will explain how to best archive your video files to increase efficiency and reduce risk.
+In this article, we will explain how to best archive your video files, and media to increase efficiency and reduce risk.
 For a discussion on how to protect video storage, look here.

 5 Different Ways to Archive Video Files

 An archive works differently from a backup.
 A backup protects ongoing production by keeping a copy of all files.
 Where a backup overwrites itself after a specified retention time is reached, an archive is usually forever growing.
 If the archive is for Mac, Windows, Linux or popular NAS platforms like QNAP and Synology, NetGear and FreeNAS/TrueNAS, P5 runs on all those platforms.
 The video or media archive is the place where all media come together independent of being digitized film, video, photos, audio or projects.
 The production workflow ends with the media archive where all finalized files move to.
 It should be mentioned that there are other approaches possible like an ingest archive that keeps all raw footage before and during editing to reduce the load on the production storage that only holds the proxies.